 So instead of focusing purely on lag indicators, Newport argues that we should prioritize lead ones.
 For deep work, that lead indicator would be the time you spend in a state of deep focus dedicated towards an important goal.
 So setting a target amount of deep work for each week and measuring how much we actually end up doing is vital.
 Not only does it allow us to gauge the cognitive effort we are putting into achieving our long-term goal, it ensures we can offset any dips in deep work performance as our weekly plans change.

 Thankfully, tracking deep work time can be done with no cost to your productive performance.
-Tools like Timely automatically capture everything you work on, creating a precise private timeline of your work day.
+Tools like Timely automatically capture everything you work on, creating a precise digital timeline of how you spend your effort.
 Using this, you can see how long you spent on specific deep work tasks, as well as quantifying your total deep work time.

 Qualifying your deep focus

-Simply measuring the duration of a deep work session can, however, form a rather two-dimensional picture of your deep work.
-A performative commitment to deep work, after all, doesn’t necessarily mean you are actually working deeply – you need to be able to actually qualify the quality of your focus during any given session.
+Simply measuring the duration of a deep work session can form a rather two-dimensional picture of your deep work.
+A performative commitment to deep work, after all, doesn’t necessarily mean you actually get anything done, so you need to be able to actually qualify your focus during deep work sessions.